jnozzi/cocoadev.com/markdown/CocoaBrowser.md

-General/CocoaBrowser is a browser for the Cocoa HTML reference documentation.
+CocoaBrowser is a browser for the Cocoa HTML reference documentation.

 http://homepage2.nifty.com/hoshi-takanori/cocoa-browser/